-What it means to be a digital service provider
+What it means to be a DSP

 Today, it is no longer a question of whether a service provider should go digital or not; the question is how to start.
 With the introduction of 5G, and all the business opportunities enhanced or created with 5G, it is no longer an option to maintain the same operations or technologies in OSS, BSS, and the core network.